relab/thesis-proposals/2023/tangle-simulation.md

 ## Project Description

 Tangle is the underlying technology for IOTA, one of the most popular cryptocurrencies used for IoT devices.
-Unlike blockchains, Tangle provides consensus based on a adirected acyclic graph (DAG).
+Unlike blockchains, Tangle provides consensus based on a directed acyclic graph (DAG).
 In the first version of Tangle, each node that issues a transaction needs to verify and approve two other transactions.
 Then, if a transaction proved to be invalid, the transactions approving that transaction were also discarded.
 In tangle 2, authors did some changes to the initial protocol to tackle the mentioned problem.